neeraj-22/newsapp/README.md

 To customise port of webapp, open <i>package.json</i>
 1. Find Start  under Scripts object
 2. Assign the port value of your choice in set PORT
-3. If you want default port(3000) then => "start" : "react-scripts-start"
+3. If you want default port(3000) then => "start" : "react-scripts start"
 ```
 "scripts": {
     "start": "set PORT=8000 && react-scripts start"